 In this article, I’ll take you through everything you need to know – from what to expect and how to prepare, to what to do whilst you ‘re there and how to get a showcase slot.

 Keep an eye out for some quotes from other jazz musicians around the world who’ve already attended too…

 How often do you have the chance to sit face-to-face with a whole bunch of jazz promoters, agents, record labels & journalists and talk about your project?

 Or better still, perform for them?!

-I’ve been going for the last 10 years – along with more than THREE THOUSAND promoters, agents, journalists, musicians and record labels from around the world.
+I’ve been going for the last 10 years – along with more than 3,000 promoters, agents, journalists, musicians and record labels from around the world.

-As an agent and manager, I’ve seen direct ‘wins’ from attending this conference every year.
+As an agent and manager, I’ve seen direct results from attending this conference.
 I’ve literally sat with a promoter, gone through my roster and had an offer the following week.

 And whilst the results might not always be as instant as that – especially if you are an independent musician pushing a new project – I still feel it’s the most important jazz industry event of the year, anywhere in the world.

 “Jazzahead is an incredible opportunity to get face to face with a huge cross section of the jazz music community, to build relationships and create new opportunities” – Stu Hunter (AUS)

 1st time at jazzahead?
 Here’s what you need to know…